github/docs/content/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request.md

 {% endnote %}

-Pull requests are merged using [the `--no-ff` option](https://git-scm.com/docs/git-merge#_fast_forward_merge), except for [pull requests with squashed or rebased commits](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges), which are merged using the fast-forward option.
+Pull requests are merged using [the `--no-ff` option](https://git-scm.com/docs/git-merge#_fast_forward_merge), except for [pull requests with squashed commits](/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/about-pull-request-merges), which are merged using the fast-forward option.

 {% data reusables.pull_requests.close-issues-using-keywords %}